 The Twilight Zone Trivia:

 - Rod Serling changed the original script main character’s name to “Nan” named after his daughter Anne (her nickname was “Nan”).
-The character was named Ronald Adams in the radio play.
+The character was named Ronald Adams in Fletcher’s original radio play.

 - “The Hitch-Hiker” was the only Twilight Zone episode derived directly from a radio play.